Gesichtseintopf/BigSizeConsole/README.md

 That distinguish better the screen output.
 For any project with command prompt monitoring maximize your output.

 setModel(), getModel() and printModel(str) already on work! logiWondowIni() is present core method.

+20230804-1310 JJJJDDMM-hhmm

+Logic.printBig([Strint][boolean])

+Easy integration ready, with border with true and false.